 There is something wonderful about dining on kosher food in an authentic Israeli restaurant.
 The small surroundings are immersed in ethnicity, with the aroma of traditional spices and random chatter in its native tongue.
 There exists a kind of bustling among the Jewish Israelis that suggests a great zest for life.
 The various types of apparel and attitudes of its customers expressed devotion to religion and country.
-What I enjoyed most at Sunrise Pita and Grill was the tolerance and good will toward one another.
+What I enjoyed most at Sunrise Pita and Grill was the tolerance and goodwill toward one another.

 The fruit drinks were very tasty and it made me wonder why we had to come to an ethnic restaurant to find them.
-It would be nice to see a little less Coca Cola on the shelves and a little more of these fruity beverages.
+It would be nice to see a little less Coca-Cola on the shelves and a little more of these fruity beverages.
 I had the pineapple and Pat had the mango and they were both very refreshing.

 The table tops; comprised of laminated chickpeas, kept catching my eye as if they were moving under glass.
-I loved the three dimensional effect and the simple yet innovative solution to the tabletop design question.
-It was a trendy spot that did not have to try too hard to impress customers with decor.
+I loved the three-dimensional effect and the simple yet innovative solution to the tabletop design question.
+It was a trendy spot that did not have to try too hard to impress customers with the decor.
 The food was the star of this restaurant and I feel a return visit is imminent.
 Take out is available also.

-(If you are in the area and want to give them a try, they are located at: 2680 N University Dr, Sunrise, FL 33322.
+(If you are in the area and want to give them a try, they are located at 2680 N University Dr, Sunrise, FL 33322.
 They close at 3:00 pm on Friday and all day Saturday in observance of Shabbat.)